OfficeDev/office-js-docs/reference/word/range.md

 ### expandTo(range: Range)
 Returns a new range that extends from this range in either direction to cover another range.
 This range is not changed.
+Throws if the two ranges do not have a union.

 #### Syntax
 ```js